-Although you might be craving for something comfort and warm these chilly days, these Spiced Maple Apple Crostini would still be a delicious seasonal option for your weekend brunch.
+Although you might be craving for something comforting and warm these chilly days, these Spiced Maple Apple Crostini would still be a delicious seasonal option for your weekend brunch.

 October or November?
 Don’t Feel the Difference!